2 How to Use R on a Computer

 Figure 2.4: Windows download options

 Once you have downloaded the (.exe) installation file (check your Downloads folder if you are unsure where on your computer it is located), open it and follow the setup wizard.
-Keep the default settings unless you have a specific reason to change them.
+Keep the default settings unless you have a specific reason to change them as the defaults are sensible for nearly all users.
+The installer will ask you where to install R (the default is usually C:\Program Files\R\R-4.5.3), whether to create shortcuts, and a few other minor options.
+You can safely click through these.
 Once installation is complete, you can launch R from the Start menu or a desktop shortcut (if you chose to create one during setup).
+You should see the basic R GUI (graphical user interface) window open (see Figure 2.3), confirming that R is installed and working.

 macOS download options.